Yesterland

 Disneyland Resort management had to come up with a compelling reason for guests to visit the new park in summer 2002.
 In the tradition of the well-received “Eat to the Beat” concert series during Epcot’s annual Food & Wine Festivals, guests were offered “Rockin’ the Bay” from July 13 through August 23, 2002.
 Disney chose acts that were once big names with Top 10 hits.

-“Kind of a Drag” by the Buckinghams was a big hit in 1967.
+The Buckinghams, whose “Kind of a Drag” was a big hit in 1967

 When the music series began, the performances were at 3:30 p.m. and 5:45 p.m.
 To address the problem of audiences baking in the hot summer sun, the performance times were changed to 5:45 pm. and 7:45 p.m.

-Construction for Walt Disney’s World of Color in August 2009
+Walt Disney’s World of Color in Paradise Bay

 X Games Xperience